avstudnitz/AvS_ScopeHint2/readme.md

 ![Screenshot](scopehint2-screenshot.png?raw=true "ScopeHint for Magento 2")

-The module also displays the configuration code (which is used for `ScopeConfigInterface::getValue()`) with the configuration fields.
+The module also optionally displays the configuration code (which is used for `ScopeConfigInterface::getValue()`) with the configuration fields.
+This is off by default, and can be enabled in
+Stores -> Settings -> Configuration -> Advanced -> Developer -> Debug -> `Display path for each option in system configuration`

 Requirements
 ------------